"I believe in the Kingdom Come,

 Rodney speaking at the Jordan River

 And day one began with Eucharist, breakfast, course photo and introduction of college staff, and then a lecture introducing our time together and an introduction to both Holy Land Pilgrimage and pilgrim spirituality by Rodney.
-We were invited to be disciple learners. to be like Pete and available to be flipped around, re-orientated, ready to revise our assumptions and expectations and to be prepared to think big.
+We were invited to be disciple learners.
+To be like Peter and available to be flipped around, re-orientated, ready to revise our assumptions and expectations and to be prepared to think big.
 The place of fruitfulness is the place of risk.

 And so we began by heading down the road to Jericho, stopping in the Judaean Desert.
 Our first taste of hot.
 It was mid 30's and hot, and dry.
 The Jordan river valley shimmered through the haze.
 We had 30 minutes to sit alone as Jesus sat alone for 40 days before he began his ministry.
 That intense time of questioning and testing his identity and what it meant to live as the "Beloved Son".
 (Temptation sounds too much like lets have some chocolate.)
 In this contested land we sat with our own identity as pilgrims.